-"When women get diagnosed, what they usually want to know is how long have they had this cancer," says Dr. Ratner, co-chief of Gynecologic Oncology and an assistant professor of obstetrics, gynecology and reproductive sciences at Yale School of Medicine.
+"When women get diagnosed, what they usually want to know is how long have they had this cancer," says Dr. Ratner, co-chief of Gynecologic Oncology at Yale Cancer Center.
 "Frequently, women will not have any symptoms until they get diagnosed and their cancer is at more advanced stages."

 Catching ovarian cancer early greatly improves the odds a woman will make a full recovery.
 At Yale Medicine, our approach to ovarian and other gynecological cancers is rooted in a program called Discovery to Cure, which combines cutting-edge laboratory research with a team approach to patient care using the latest early-detection methods.

 Ovarian cancer is the fifth most common type of cancer among women in the United States.
 There are three main types of ovarian cancer, and they differ based on the location of the cancer cells.